revarcline/rhymera/ROADMAP.md

 ### Menu
 - handles choices, relies on `CLI::UI`
 - send to clipboard with `Clipboard`
+- creates and stores list object of previous queries
+    - this is my class method

 ### List
 - formats data for interacting with
+- extra layer of results in portmanteau data
 - possibly paginates?

 ### Rhymes < List